mosip/id-authentication/design/registration-processor/Approach_for_umc_validation.md

 The key solution considerations are -
 - Create vertical "user-machine-center-validator" to validate user, machine and center details.
-- On successful packet structure validation, send request to user-machine-center-validator .
-- Create UmcValidationProcessor in camel-bridge and route all successful packet structure validation request to umc_bus address.
-Map the request between vert.x and camel endpoints.
+- In camel bridge after successful packet structure validation the request will be routed to user-machine-center-validator by default.
+Create router and request processor to map the request to umc_bus address.
 - Add new methods in PacketInfoManager to fetch the user, machine and center details from table.
+- Registration processor would check if user/center/machine was valid during creation of the packet.
+On successful validation, registration-processor will further validate if the user was assigned to the same machine of same center during packet creation time.
+For this kernel will lookup in user-machine-center lookup table and return information.
 - Use apache rest client to call [Master-data-APIs](https://github.com/mosip/mosip/wiki/2.4-Master-data-APIs#234-document-formats-master-api).
     1. Verify CENTER was active on packet creation date/time.
     ### Resource URL